ShootingStar91/compressionstudy/documentation/weekreport3.md

 + How the LZW-algorithm works
 + How to implement my own ArrayList-class

 I implement a functional ArrayList equivalent class, however, there is some issues with it.
-When compiled, it throws a warning.
+When compiled, it throws a warning about unsafe operation.
 Also, it allows different types of objects be put in the same list.
 I don't know if that is a big fault.
 Due to these reasons I did not yet use it in the Huffman class at all.
 I did write some tests for the List-class.

 I also started writing the dictionary building for the Canonical decoding method, but I did not finish it, so it is temporarily commented out of the code.